-This "one-stop shopping" approach is highly
+This "one-stop shopping" approach is highly attractive to companies as it simplifies and accelerates access to university resources.
+Richard Shelton, Systems Engineering Manager for Northrop Grumman Corporation, describes the value of this model:

-attractive to companies as it simplifies and accelerates access to university resources.
-Richard Shelton, Systems Engineering Manager for Northrop Grumman Corporation, describes the value of this model: "When industries need to work with a university, it is preferred to have a single focal point, or comprehensive Corporate Relations Office, that knows the research and faculty best to efficiently and effectively help achieve a common goal.
-Without this, there is a slowly converging effort of multiple corporate and academic personnel redundantly discussing needs and approaches, causing a loss of valuable time and efforts."

-The multiple ways a corporation may access the entire university through the corporate relations office is highlighted in the Relationship Nexus (Figure 3).
+"When industries need to work with a university, it is preferred to have a single focal point, or comprehensive Corporate Relations Office, that knows the research and faculty best to efficiently and effectively help achieve a common goal.
+Without this, there is a slowly converging effort of multiple corporate and academic personnel redundantly discussing needs and approaches, causing a loss of valuable time and efforts."4 The leveraging of the University - Government - Company relationship is a new landscape - one Corporate Relations can help situate into the overall picture.
+The multiple ways a corporation may access the entire university through the corporate relations office is highlighted in the Relationship Nexus (Figure 2).
 A corporation can enter the Relationship Nexus at any point.
 There is no prescribed linear progression from one point of engagement to the next.
 With each additional interaction, the relationship between the company and the university deepens, potentially providing additional value to both parties.
 It is more about depth and momentum than a linear progression.
 By working to expand the Relationship Nexus, a university can increase the benefits for both the university and the corporation.

 For instance, one large research university worked for many years with a large corporation involved with multiple industrial sectors.
 Originally, the interactions were mostly philanthropic and on the lower end of the giving scale.
-Over the past two years, the university intentionally expanded its interactions - broadened the relationship nexus - across several categories, including research and student recruiting.
+Over the past two years, the university intentionally expanded its interactions - broadened the Relationship Nexus - across several categories, including research and student recruiting.

 The company has now signed a master research agreement with the university, sponsored fellowships, hosted an alumni event at the company, participated in student recruiting on campus, and is in several discussions regarding research projects.
 The university anticipates that some large research projects will develop and additional philanthropic opportunities may become available.